-Algeria protest leaders tell army to stay out of politics
+Hundreds rally in Algiers as protest leaders tell army to stay away

-ALGIERS (Reuters) - A new group headed by political leaders, opposition figures and activists called on Algeria’s powerful generals to stay out of politics as it pressed President Abdelaziz Bouteflika and the government to quit.
+ALGIERS (Reuters) - Hundreds of students and doctors rallied in Algiers on Tuesday calling for President Abdelaziz Bouteflika to quit, as a new group headed by activists and opposition figures told the powerful army not to interfere in the campaign.

-In the first direct message to the army from leaders emerging from mass protests against Bouteflika, the National Coordination for Change said the military should “play its constitutional role without interfering in the people choice”.
+In the first direct message to the army from leaders emerging from nearly a month of mass protests against Bouteflika, the National Coordination for Change said the military should “play its constitutional role without interfering in the people’s choice”.

+Students massed in the center of the capital while doctors began a protest march nearby.
+“We will not stop our pressure until he (Bouteflika) goes,” said student Ali Adjimi, 23.

-Generals have traditionally wielded power from behind the scenes in Algeria but have stepped in during pivotal moments.
+Generals have traditionally wielded power from behind the scenes in Algeria but have publicly intervened during pivotal moments.

-In 1992, the army canceled elections an Islamist party was set to win, triggering a long civil war that killed an estimated 200,000 people.
-Soldiers have stayed in their barracks throughout the recent unrest.
+Soldiers have stayed in their barracks since the recent protests erupted.
+But on Monday, Chief of Staff Lieutenant-General Ahmed Gaed Salah said that military should take responsibility for finding a quick solution to the crisis, in the most overt signal of potential military intervention.

-In a statement titled “Platform of Change” and issued late on Monday, the organization demanded the Bouteflika should step down before the end of his term on April 28 and the government resign immediately.
+The protest leaders issued their statement titled “Platform of Change” late on Monday, demanding that Bouteflika step down before the end of his term on April 28 and the government resign immediately.

+Protesters have been calling for a generation of new leaders to replace a ruling elite dominated by veterans of the 1954-1962 war of independence against France, the military and big businessmen with ties to the establishment.

-Algerian authorities have always been adept at manipulating a weak and disorganised opposition.
+Algerian authorities have always been adept at manipulating a weak and disorganized opposition.

-But more than three weeks of demonstrations - which peaked on Friday with hundreds of thousands of people on the streets of Algiers - have emboldened well-known figures to lead the drive for reforms in the North African country.
+But the mass demonstrations - which peaked on Friday with hundreds of thousands of people on the streets of Algiers - have emboldened well-known figures to lead the drive for reforms in the North African country.

 Prominent members of the new group include lawyer and activist Mustapha Bouchachi, opposition leader Karim Tabou and former treasury minister Ali Benouari, as well as Mourad Dhina and Kamel Guemazi, who belong to an outlawed Islamist party.